Miaababikir/Miaababikir-Blog/source/_posts/responsive-navbar-using-tailwindcss.md

 </nav>
 ```

-And to make it togglable we can sprinkle little bit of javascript.
+To make it toggleable we can sprinkle little bit of javascript.

 ```jsx
 let button = document.getElementById('nav-button');